 French numbers on Aircall’s network have regulatory requirements that need to be met before they can be fully activated and used.
 You can read more about why these requirements are necessary here.

 It’s recommended to have these required regulatory documents available before submitting a porting request.
-You can review the requirements for France here and a brief summary below.

-Required Information |
+Required Information | Acceptable Documents |

 For Individual End-User: Proof of Identity & Address |